MaridiM/medic-hub/apps/api/code/2fa.md

  * Re-export session metadata from shared types
  * This is what we get from getSessionMetadata()
  */
-export type { ISessionMetadata }
+export type { ISessionMetadataDTO }

 /**
  * Extended device metadata with fingerprint
  */
-export interface IDeviceMetadata extends ISessionMetadata {
+export interface IDeviceMetadata extends ISessionMetadataDTO {
 	/** Unique device ID generated from fingerprint */
 	deviceId: string
 	/** Full fingerprint data */